Skip to main content

 Age-adjusted cut-offs enhance diagnostic precision, allowing for earlier identification of subclinical hormonal imbalances that affect vitality.

 Testosterone levels in women also decrease with age, contributing to symptoms such as reduced libido and diminished bone density.
-Employing age-specific for hormones like testosterone, estrogen, and progesterone allows for a more personalized approach to hormonal optimization protocols, such as those involving low-dose testosterone or targeted progesterone supplementation.
+Employing age-specific reference intervals for hormones like testosterone, estrogen, and progesterone allows for a more personalized approach to hormonal optimization protocols, such as those involving low-dose testosterone or targeted progesterone supplementation.

 Impact on Personalized Wellness Protocols